WooCommerce Pricing: How Much Does it Cost to Run a Store?

 Store management costs

-There are some essential functions that come with managing an online store, like shipping and payment gateways, each of which involve their own expenses.
+There are some essential tools that are needed to manage an online store, like shipping and payment gateways, each of which involve their own expenses.

 Shipping

-Out of the box, WooCommerce provides options for flat-rate shipping, free shipping, or local pickup.
-For many small businesses, these are the only choices needed.
+Out of the box, WooCommerce provides options for flat rate shipping, free shipping, or local pickup.
+For many small businesses, these are more than enough.

-The WooCommerce Shipping extension is a free option that connects to USPS and allows you to print shipping labels right from your WordPress dashboard and save money at the same time.
+The WooCommerce Shipping extension is a free option that connects to USPS and DHL, and allows you to print shipping labels right from your WordPress dashboard while saving money.

 Payment gateways